Did You Know?

 - Healthy forests provide a host of benefits, such as purifying water, sustaining water levels and flow, and habitat for fish and wildlife.

-- About 60 million Americans rely on drinking water that originated on the national forests and grasslands.
+- About 60 millions Americans rely on drinking water that originates on the national forests and grasslands.

-- The Forest Service meets population demands by improving, maintaining and conserving the health of the ecosystems we manage.
+- The Forest Service conserves, maintains and improves watersheds to meet population demands and to maintain the health of the ecosystems we manage.

-- Improving and protecting watershed health requires an "All Lands" approach, which integrates ecosystem function and leverages partnerships across all land ownership.
+- Improving and protecting watershed health requires an "All Lands" approach that integrates ecosystem functions on public and private land.